renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 # Limitations:

-- Only works on quads.
+- Only works on quads (should be fixed by using Blender's built in subdiv method with CUDA acceleration).

 # Tested CUDA Capable GPUs